RichiH/modbus_exporter/README.md

 # Modbus exporter
-Exporter which retrieves stats from a modbus system and exports them via HTTP for Prometheus consumption.
+Exporter which retrieves stats from a modbus tcp system and exports them via HTTP for Prometheus consumption.

 ## Building